Crack the Code of SaaS Keyword Research Strategies in 2024

 Keyword research is the key to unlocking success in the SaaS field.
 It helps you understand what your audience is looking for.
 This means that when they type words into Google, you want your software solution right there on the first page.

-These five steps in the SaaS keyword research process guide you from brainstorming to mapping out your content strategy.
+These six steps in the SaaS keyword research process guide you from brainstorming to mapping out your content strategy.

 Ready to get smarter with your search engine optimization (SEO)?
 Let’s jump right in.